Tiny oysters play big role in stabilizing eroding shorelines

 Tiny baby oysters, called spat, are attached to whelk shells and placed in the bay near the existing cages to further stabilize the shoreline.

-The shoreline in Vaccaro's neighborhood has lost 150 feet (46 meters) of beach since 1995, according to the Littoral Society.
+The shoreline in Vaccaro's neighborhood has lost 150 feet of beach since 1995, according to the Littoral Society.

 In much of it, there is no sand at all; waves pound against grassy mounds that are getting smaller all the time.
 A shuffleboard court that used to be part of a wide beach with plenty of sand between it and the bay is now halfway submerged in water.